 3. Traffic Analytics API (a separate API for Traffic Analytics data)

-In this post, we will talk in more detail about the Traffic Analytics API and all the key ways you can use it to your business advantage.
+In this post, we will focus on the Traffic Analytics API and all the key ways you can use it to your business advantage.

 Key Ways to Leverage Semrush’s Traffic Analytics API